Forms & Publications

 High School Digital Creativity, The Truth About "Sexting," YouTube 101, Finding Out About Facebook

 Monitor your child’s computer use.
 Have the computer in a public space.
 Know what they’re posting, check their mobile messages, “friend” them.
 Set time limits.

 Remind them that all private information can be made public.
 Posts on friends’ “walls,” private chats, photos, little in-jokes can all be cut, pasted, and sent around.
 If they don’t want the world to see it, they should not post or send it.

 Create a code of conduct.
 Discuss a list of things that would be inappropriate and/or dangerous to do, like sharing personal information.
 Tell them that if they wouldn’t say something to someone’s face, they shouldn’t text it, IM it, or post it.

 Ask your child if they know someone who has been cyber-bullied.
 They may open up about others’ pain before admitting their own.

 Tell your child what to do if they are being targeted.
-They shouldn’t respond or retaliate; they should block bullies immediately, and they should tell you or a teacher.
+They shouldn’t respond or retaliate; they should block bullies immediately, and tell you or a teacher.